Conversion of Gaussian states under incoherent Gaussian operations

-Writing the second moment of target state $\sigma(V_2,d_2)$ in block form, $V_2=\left( \right)$, we further assume $V_{12}'\neq 0$ for generality.
-By the definition of IGOs, one can see IGOs of $2$-mode have two kinds of types:
+For generality, we assume that the second moment of output state is not diagonal.
+By the definition of IGOs, it is easy to check that IGOs of $2$-mode have two kinds of types:

 with